charley-dixon/dollar-game/README.md

 ### 3) Upon receiving the cup, players must "`ante`" a dollar into the cup
-This is an immutable wager, players deposit exactly $1 into the cup each time it is their `turn`
+Once this amount is determined (before the game begins) it is an immutable wager, players deposit the same `ante` into the cup each time it is their `turn`

 ### 4) Based on the ending condition of a player's `turn` (see conditions in step 2 above), the player may have the opportunity to remove money from the cup and back into their wallet before passing the cup to `player[i+1]`.
 The amount of money a player can add or remove to or from the cup is based on the [Scoring](#scoring) below

-### 5) If a player has zero dollars at the end of their `turn` they are still in the game
-They have the opportunity to remove dollars from the cup, assuming there is money in the cup when it is their `turn`, but a running tab is also kept on the player's `ante` that must be repaid before the player can begin removing dollars again.
-See [Accounting](#accounting) for a more in-depth explanation of how this is accounted for.

-### 6) The game ends when the baseball game ends
+### 5) The game ends when the baseball game ends
 Anyone with money left in their wallet is a winner in my book, but all winners are not necessarily made equal...

 Obviously players don't really have any control over whether they win or lose, that all depends on the actual baseball game itself, so the game is really about camaraderie, friendship, and the love of baseball.
 If you're fiscally conscious, think about this: _the more people you play with the less money you lose_, because you will have fewer `turn`s (and thus less `ante`'ing).
 So make a lot of friends, finish a beer, save the cup, ask some poor cashier to break a twenty dollar bill into singles, and get down to a ballpark near you.